Tao-pyth/DuelPerformanceLogger/docs/01_project_structure.md

 └── vcruntime140.dll ...
 ```

-- `Main.exe` is the PyInstaller bootstrap that launches the Kivy application.
+- `Main.exe` is the PyInstaller bootstrap that launches the Eel application.
 - `Updater.exe` is copied into the same folder but executed from `%TEMP%` during updates.
 - All Python modules are zipped within `app/` by PyInstaller but retain importable paths via `sys._MEIPASS`.